jenroper/LaBelleLucie/README.md

 # La Belle Lucie

+Note: This project stems from me teaching myself plain javascript in 2017.

 ## How to Play
 This code can be played in any modern web browser, although I tested it with Chrome.
 Just open labellelucie.html.